tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 run query q2a("Scott")
 ```

+### SELECT INTO A Table Style
-**SQL Interpretation**: If you're familiar with SQL, treat the matched edge as a table -- table(a, e, b) or table(a.attr1, a.attr2..., e.attr1, e.attr2...,b.attr1, b.attr2...).
+If you're familiar with SQL, treat the matched edge as a table -- table(a, e, b) or table(a.attr1, a.attr2..., e.attr1, e.attr2...,b.attr1, b.attr2...).
 You can group by and aggregate on its columns, just like in SQL.
 Use `SELECT expr1, expr2..` as usual, with the extension "SELECT a", "SELECT e", "SELECT b" as selecting the graph element.

 Copy [q2b.gsql](./script/q2b.gsql) to your container.